charleshartman/RB120/assessment_prep/oop.md

 ### Encapsulation

 Encapsulation lets us wall off data and pieces of functionality and serves as a method of data protection.
 When we instantiate a new object from a class, the object allows access from the outside through the object's public methods and instance variables, but only in a way that has been explicitly and intentionally designed.
 This "sectioning off" has the added benefit of reinforcing a mental model that compartmentalizes data and methods in smaller, more manageable pieces.
-With encapsulation, we determine what data and methods we wish to keep private and what data we wish to expose through an object's public methods.
+With encapsulation, we determine what data and methods we wish to keep private and what data we wish to expose through an object's public methods

 ---

-### Inheritance
+### Class and Interface Inheritance

 *Class inheritance* occurs when a class (the subclass) inherits the behaviors of another class (the superclass).
 This allows more generalized behaviors for a certain class to be inherited by a subclass.
 The subclass can then extend and fine-tune those behaviors without excessive duplication of code.
 In this way the subclass specializes the superclass.